 Simulated values should not depend heavily on additional ‘tuning’ parameters chosen by the modeller rather than derived from the data.
 An example of a tuning parameter would be the choice of bandwidth parameter, h, used in a kernel density estimator.
 Although ideally such tuning parameters should not heavily affect estimates, when this it occurs it can be problematic, suggesting that model results are more a reflection of the assumptions incorporated within the model than of the data itself.

-The DM defines ∆ (in Equation 1) as a distribution.
-This distribution must satisfy the following conditions:
+The Difference Method

+The DM involves deriving one input distribution (Y) from another distribution (X), plus a difference parameter (Δ):

 No value of ∆ should be less than 0.
 This condition is needed for the ordering condition to be true for all runs.

 The mean of ∆ should equal the difference in sample means, i.e. the sample mean of Y less the sample mean of X.